How to Write a Podcast: 4 Ways to Format a Podcast Script

 No matter which format you choose, always keep your reader in mind.

-Just like crafting a movie script, a podcast script is first meant to be read – whether it’s for submitting to a podcast script competition, a casting call, or trying to get a producer or sound engineer involved in your podcast.
+Just like crafting a movie script, a podcast script is first meant to be read – whether it’s for a casting call or trying to get a producer or sound engineer involved in your podcast.
 They will all need to read it before you can move on to the recording phase.
 Typos and careless or inconsistent formatting distract from the story, so always give it a good proofread.